 In March 2015, our board of directors adopted the 2015 Employee Stock Purchase Plan, or ESPP.
 The ESPP permits eligible employees to purchase our common stock at a discount through payroll deductions during defined six-month offering periods.
 Eligible employees may elect to withhold up to 15% of their base earnings to purchase shares of our common stock at a price equal to 85% of the fair market value on the first day of the offering period or the purchase date, whichever is lower.
 The number of shares of our common stock reserved for issuance under the ESPP will automatically increase on January 1 of each calendar year through January 1, 2025 by the lesser of 1% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year and 2,000,000 shares of common stock, subject to the ability of our board of directors to take action to reduce the size of the increase in any given year.
-On January 1, 2022, an automatic increase pursuant to the ESPP occurred, resulting in 665,720 additional shares of common stock available for future grants under the ESPP.
-As of December 31, 2021, we have issued 110,699 shares of common stock, and 128,006 shares of common stock are reserved for future issuance, under the ESPP.
-Share-based compensation expense related to the ESPP for the years ended December 31, 2021, 2020 and 2019 was \$0.3 million, \$0.2 million and \$0.1 million, respectively.
+In December 2022, the compensation committee of our board of directors elected not to automatically increase the number of shares of our common stock reserved for issuance under the ESPP in 2023.
+As of December 31, 2022, we have issued 176,992 shares of common stock, and 727,433 shares of common stock are reserved for future issuance under the ESPP.
+Share-based compensation expense related to the ESPP for the years ended December 31, 2022, 2021 and 2020 was \$0.3 million, \$0.3 million, and \$0.2 million, respectively.